MaybeShewill-CV/MNN-LaneNet/README.md

 ## Reference

-The origin lanenet model will be found [here](https://github.com/MaybeShewill-CV/lanenet-lane-detection) Feel free to raise issues to help the repo to be better.
+The origin lanenet repo can be found [here](https://github.com/MaybeShewill-CV/lanenet-lane-detection).
+Feel free to raise issues to help the repo become better.

 ## TODO
 - [ ] Test the model on TX2 platform